4dn-dcic/tibanna/docs/index.rst

 Overview
 ========

-Tibanna is a software tool that helps you run genomic pipelines on the cloud.
+Tibanna is a software tool that helps you run genomic pipelines on the the Amazon (AWS) cloud.
 It is also used by 4DN-DCIC (4D Nucleome Data Coordination and Integration Center) to process data.